How do rigorous logical arguments such as proof by contradiction and counterexample establish or refute mathematical statements?

 Use the language of proof, prove results by contradiction and contrapositive, and disprove statements by counterexample

 A focused answer to the HSC Maths Extension 2 dot point on the nature of proof.
-Logical language, implication and equivalence, proof by contradiction, the contrapositive and disproof by counterexample, with rigorous worked examples.
+Logical language, implication and equivalence, if and only if, direct proof, proof by contradiction, the contrapositive, disproof by counterexample, and the common logical fallacies, with rigorous worked examples.

 Reviewed by: AI editorial process; not yet individually human-reviewed